 Next, add sausage and onion,stirring well.
 Now add the extra 1/2 cup water to accommodate rehydrating.

-Break up the broccoli, spinach and peppers a bit, and fold them into the veggies.
+Break up the spinach a bit, and fold it into the veggies.

 Due to the amazing that is my new silicone pan, my muffins pop right out, unlike when I was using a tin pan.